Ah, yes… the infamous morning routine (with kids).

-Just when you think you’ve figured it all out- lunches, homework, outfits, commute- your world gets thrown upside down.
+Just when you think you’ve figured it all out: the lunches, the homework, the outfits, the commute- your world gets thrown upside down, right?

 One child wakes up with a mysterious rash, your other child refuses to get off the toilet, and suddenly, you’ve slept through your alarm for the first time in 6 years!

 Oh, and you can’t find the other shoe.

 I created these busy morning breakfast cookies to combat life’s unpredictability.

 Packed with oats and naturally sweetened with maple syrup and raisins, these cookies are perfect for on-the-go situations.
 Just grab a few and eat them in the car.
 They’re also super easy to make.